byuflowlab/FLOWUnsteady/docs/FirstTry.md

 # Running things:

 1. Navigate to the fvs.jl file in the src/ directory.
 2. change the `global extdrive_path` variable to be the directory where you want the files to be saved.
-Note that the directory _must_ be called temps/, but you can put it wherever you want.
+But you can put it wherever you want.
 3. If you don't yet have access to the VPM, you'll also need to comment out the lines:
 ```
 import MyVPM